TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 ## Hello from the bus

 I'm on the bus to the hospital.
-I didn't receive the usual text-message-confirmation that my medicine is ready, but the reception assured me that it is.
+I didn't receive the occasionally-functional text-message-confirmation that my medicine is ready for pickup, but the reception assured me that it is.

 I've been off sulfasalazine for two weeks, and my bones ache like hell.